With around 1,200 sites on UNESCO’s World Heritage list, from natural wonders to cultural legends, choosing which ones to visit can be tricky.

 Stretching over 20,000 kilometres across the captivating landscape of northern China, the Great Wall of China can be seen from space.
 This incredible fortified defence system – which took around 2,000 years to build by hand – reveals the story of the Chinese dynasties, from war and free trade to Barbarian nomads.

 Some of the best stretches of wall lie close to Beijing.
-One of the most popular is Badaling because it’s the most complete and accessible, and has the best facilities.
+One of the most popular is Badaling because it’s the most complete and easiest to access.
 Meanwhile, Jinshanling is favoured by photographers and hikers, and Mutianyu snakes through the forest, making it a colourful sight in spring and autumn.

 3. Taj Mahal, India